 11 of 16

 The poodle comes in three size varieties.
 The largest is the standard poodle, followed by the miniature and toy poodles.
 The standard was the original poodle, developed in Germany as a water retriever.
-The naturally harsh, dense curly coat is hypoallergenic and does not shed, but it is high maintenance.
+The naturally harsh, dense curly coat is hypoallergenic and does not shed much at all, but it is somewhat high-maintenance.
 The standard poodle must be professionally groomed every one to two months and brushed every other day (daily for longer coats) to prevent mats.

 HEIGHT: Standard: More than 15 inches tall at the shoulder